harrisonrw/web/content/blog/voice-cloning-tortoise-tts-apple-silicon.md

 ## Prepare audio files for training

-If not already done so, record your voice (see the Prerequisists section above for some tips).
+Record your voice.
+See the Prerequisites section above for some tips.

 In the **tortoise-tts** directory, navigate to the **tortoise/voices** directory.
 There are several sub-directories, containing .wav files for various default voices for Tortoise.

-Create a new directory and then copy your voice recordings to it.
-I named the directory `robert`, and it contains 5 samples of myself speaking.
+Create a new directory for your voice recordings.
+I named the directory `robert`.
+Then copy your voice recordings to it.
+My directory contains five samples of myself speaking.
 ```
 ~/Projects/Personal/tortoise-tts/tortoise/voices/robert
 tortoise ❯ ll